-At Jepto we love automation, and one of our favourite tools for B2B and B2C marketing is Autopilot.
-Visualising the Beta signups and Mailing list numbers was a great way for the team to see their progress over time and how they were going against achieving their goal.
+At Jepto we love automation, and one of our favorite tools for B2B and B2C marketing is Autopilot.
+Visualizing the Beta sign-ups and Mailing list numbers was a great way for the team to see their progress over time and how they were going against achieving their goal.

 Step 1 — Create a Stitch account at https://www.stitchdata.com

 Step 2 — Select Autopilot as an integration.

 Step 3 — Copy your API Key from Autopilot settings.